jvmvik/stormindexer/README.md

 # StormIndexer

 A powerful file indexing and syncing tool written in Go.
-StormIndexer allows you to index files across multiple disks, machines, and external drives, track file metadata, calculate checksums, and synchronize files between different locations.
+StormIndexer allows you to index files across multiple disks, machines, and external drives, track file metadata, calculate checksums, and synchronize files using rsync.

+For years a dream, now a reality—forged without friction by the quick hand of AI.
+Forged in Go—to escape the lethargy of Ruby, the compatibility quagmires of Python, and the cryptic nature of Rust.

+WARNING: This project is in very early development.
+It requires much more human validation and is not yet usable.

 ## Features